SLACK / PRODUCT DESIGN

 40% of interviewees were not satisfied with where in the process you could rename summaries.
 It was also not obvious you even could rename summaries.

-One user mentioned that when looking at the summary titles in the inbox there wasn’t much info there to help him.
-He wanted something to
+One user mentioned that when looking at the summary titles there wasn’t much info there to help him.
+He wanted easily scannable info to help.

 60% of users mentioned that they appreciated the fact that the system alerted them to the fact that their channel summary was complete.